AckerlyXu/heima/articles/best-practices-data-partitioning.md

 The application then uses this information to route data requests to the appropriate shard.
 This functionality is hidden behind a series of APIs that are contained in the Azure SQL Database Elastic Database Client Library, which is available as a NuGet package.
 The page [Elastic Database features overview] on the Microsoft website provides a more comprehensive introduction to Elastic Database.

+> [!NOTE]
-> [AZURE.NOTE] You can replicate the global shard map manager database to reduce latency and improve availability.
+> You can replicate the global shard map manager database to reduce latency and improve availability.
 If you implement the database by using one of the Premium pricing tiers, you can configure active geo-replication to continuously copy data to databases in different regions.
 Create a copy of the database in each region in which users are based.
 Then configure your application to connect to this copy to obtain the shard map.
 > An alternative approach is to use Azure SQL Data Sync or an Azure Data Factory pipeline to replicate the shard map manager database across regions.
 This form of replication runs periodically and is more suitable if the shard map changes infrequently.
 Additionally, the shard map manager database does not have to be created by using a Premium pricing tier.

 Elastic Database provides two schemes for mapping data to shardlets and storing them in shards: